Alisa BelflowerCoord. Music Theatre, Voice & Acting Faculty

 Area of Focus: Performance / Directing, Theatre

-Alisa Belflower joined both the Johnny Carson School of Theatre & Film’s Acting Faculty and the Glenn Korff School of Music’s Voice Faculty at the University of Nebraska-Lincoln in 2000.
-At UNL, she designs and teaches courses integral to Musical Theatre Training and Stage Performance.
-She teaches both classical and musical theatre voice students and serves in the varied roles of Musical Director, Coach, or Director for UNL's productions.
+Alisa Belflower joined both the Johnny Carson School of Theatre & Film’s acting/directing faculty and the Glenn Korff School of Music’s voice faculty at the University of Nebraska–Lincoln in 2000.
+At UNL, she designs and teaches courses integral to musical theatre training and stage performance.
+She teaches a studio of both classical and musical theatre voice students and serves in the varied roles of Musical Director, Coach, or Director for UNL's productions.
 In addition to her teaching, Alisa is the Coordinator of Musical Theatre Studies in the Hixson-Lied College of Fine & Performing Arts and an Associate Producer in Musical Theatre Development with the Lied Center for Performing Arts.

 Alisa earned a Masters degree and completed doctoral course work at the University of South Carolina.
 From Furman University, she holds a Bachelor of Music and a Bachleor of Arts in French.
 Following her undergraduate degrees, she was an opera apprentice to Mme Joan Van Praag in Paris, France, where she also studied theatre.